KonstantinKlepikov/evolp/README.md

 # Evolp project

-This project repreents small experimental game with evolutional background, where we learn some player experience for update future game scenario.
+This project repreents small experimental game with evolutional background, where we learn some player experience for update future scenario.